Note: The links in this post are affiliate links.

 Adding RAM has always been one of the most cost effective ways to speed up a PC, and it still is.

-Today I’m going to tell you about an equally amazing upgrade that costs a little more, but will definitely speed up your computer and hurtle it right into the fast lane!
+Today I’m going to tell you about an equally amazing upgrade that will definitely speed up your computer and hurtle it right into the fast lane!

 Solid State Drives (SSDs) are amazing devices that work exactly like hard drives, only a LOT faster.
 Instead of spinning platters and read/write heads, SSDs use non-volatile memory chips to store your computer’s operating system, programs and data files.